opencypher/cypherdb/src/content/docs/cypher/data-definition/drop.md

 ```

 ## Drop if exists
-If the given table does not exist in the database, Kuzu throws an exception when you try to drop it.
+If the given table does not exist in the database, CypherDB throws an exception when you try to drop it.
 To avoid the exception being raised, use the `IF EXISTS` clause.
-This instructs Kuzu to do nothing when
+This instructs CypherDB to do nothing when
 the given table name does not exist in the database.

 Example:
 ```cypher
 DROP TABLE IF EXISTS UW
 ```
-This query tells Kuzu to drop the `UW` table only if it exists.
+This query tells CypherDB to drop the `UW` table only if it exists.